yunusgungor/DeepResearchAgent/README.md

 ## Updates
 - 2025.05.27
   - Updated the available remote API calls to support OpenAI, Anthropic, and Google LLMs.
+  - Added support for local Qwen models (via vllm, compatible with OpenAI API format, see details at the end of README)

 ## TODO List
 - [x] Asynchronous feature completed